 Terraces in the 13th arrondissement of Paris

-Le Bateau Phare, a legendary spot on the quays of the 13th arrondissement, has been given a makeover and reopened in 2024 after 6 years of work.
-The new Bateau Phare offers three dining areas: the Deck on the rooftop, the Carré & its lounge bar, and the Terrasse à Quai for the summer season, which we went to test with our favorite photographer.
-It’s a lovely terrace for having a drink (they have very nice little cocktails) and enjoying the setting and the view of the magnificent Bateau Phare with its cultural and festive programming.
-As for the food, it’s quite classic but remains honest for the prices charged.
+Le Bateau Phare, a legendary spot on the quays of the 13th arrondissement, got a makeover and reopened in 2024 after 6 years of work.
+The new Bateau Phare offers three dining areas: the Deck on the rooftop, the Carré & its lounge bar, and the Terrace on the Quay for the summer season, which we went to test with my favorite photographer.
+It’s a nice terrace to have a drink (they have very nice little cocktails) and enjoy the setting and the view of the magnificent Bateau Phare with its cultural and festive programming.
+As for the food, it’s fairly classic, but it remains honest for the prices charged.

 Tested in 2024 - Invitation